Joshrizika/wingwatch/README.md

 ### clusters.py

 Employs the sklearn DBSCAN clustering algorithm to categorize flight data points based on density.
 Clusters with fewer than 100 points are filtered out.
-For the remaining clusters, a linear regression model calculates the flight paths.
+For the remaining clusters, a logistic regression model calculates the flight paths.

 ### spots.py